bionanopatterning/Ais/README.md

 This repository comprises a standalone pre-release of the scNodes _Segmentation Editor_.
 For the full project, see our repository at github.com/bionanopatterning/scNodes

-A time-lapse video of the full workflows, from reconstructed tomograms to segmented volumes showing membranes, ribosomes, phosphate crystals, and microtubuli, is available here: https://youtu.be/9z8OK8k4578
+A timelapse video of the full workflow, from reconstructed tomograms to segmented volumes showing membranes, ribosomes, phosphate crystals, and microtubuli, is available here: https://youtu.be/9z8OK8k4578

 Contact: m.g.f.last@lumc.nl